CTurt/FreeDVDBoot/README.md

 For technical details please refer to my [blog post](https://cturt.github.io/freedvdboot.html).

 ## Basic setup
-Using prebuilt ISOs in this repo (PREBUILT ISOs folder).
+Using prebuilt ISOs in this repo ([PREBUILT ISOs](https://github.com/CTurt/FreeDVDBoot/tree/master/PREBUILT%20ISOs) folder).

 ### Step 1: Identify your DVD Player Version
 Boot your PlayStation 2 without any disc inserted, and press Triangle to identify which DVD Player version your console has.
 Still early in terms of support for different versions, check back here later for more support.
 Hopefully over time other developers from the scene will also contribute support for additional DVD Player versions.

-Currently only support:
+**Currently only support:**

 - 3.10 (all regions EUMACDGJ - with English language set in settings) - confirmed working on hardware by CTurt, and others.
 [Only seems to work with English language](https://www.youtube.com/watch?v=zelVQcD7HCY).
 - 3.11 (all regions EUMACDGJ) - confirmed working on hardware by [MrMario2011](https://twitter.com/MrMario2011/status/1277586569738813440), and others.
 Language setting doesn't seem to matter ([Japanese language works at least](https://twitter.com/kood_infothief/status/1277600247024238592)).

 UPDATE: Experimental hybrid ISO for both 3.10 and 3.11 support merged into one now available, burn `PREBUILT ISOs/hybrid 3.10 and 3.11.iso` and set language to English.
 Confirmed [working on 3.11](https://twitter.com/TheWizWiki/status/1277670129355161601).
-Reports of might [not be working on 3.10](https://github.com/CTurt/FreeDVDBoot/issues/10).
+Reports of might [not be working on 3.10 hardware](https://github.com/CTurt/FreeDVDBoot/issues/10).

-Please don't bother trying on a not supported firmware/language configuration, it won't work...
+**Please don't bother trying on a non-supported firmware/language configuration, it won't work...**

 ### Step 2: Burn
-Pre-built ISO files for supported DVD Players containing just uLaunchELF are provided in this repository for ease of use (which can be used to boot homebrew over USB storage), such as `3.10EU.iso`.
+Pre-built ISO files for supported DVD Players containing just uLaunchELF are provided in this repository for ease of use (which can be used to boot homebrew over a USB mass storage device).
+For example, if your DVD Player version is 3.10E, you would want to burn `PREBUILT ISOs/3.10 only - all regions - English lang.iso`.

-You should use DVD-R with low burning speed (others work but put more strain on PS2 laser), and make sure to finalise the disc as burning option.
+You should use DVD-R with low burning speed (others may work, but they put more strain on PS2 laser), and make sure to finalise the disc as burning option.
 Otherwise, you might run into issues reading the disc.

 ## Troubleshooting - please read if the above didn't work
 Disc doesn't spin on slim console - press the lid down hard to ensure the sensors detect that the lid is closed.

 PS2 says "unable to read disc" - this doesn't seem to be a problem with the exploit, but just that your DVD laser might not work, or at least can't read the disc you burned.
 Please try a regular DVD video first, or DVD game to ensure one of those works.
-If that works, make sure you are finalising your disc when burning, use a low write speed, and I recommend DVD-R rather than any other types of DVD as those put more strain on the laser.
+If that works, make sure you are finalising your disc when burning, use a low write speed, and I recommend using DVD-R instead of any other type of DVD as those put more strain on the laser.

 PS2 enters black screen - if your PS2 DVD laser is really worn out, or you are using something difficult to read like DVD+RW burned on high speed, it might take some time before uLaunchELF actually starts.
 Please try waiting 3 minutes or so, per [this comment](https://github.com/CTurt/FreeDVDBoot/issues/3#issuecomment-651337741).